Why Am I So Angry? Understanding and Managing Anger in Teens & Young Adults

 You don’t have to wait for things to get worse.
 Therapy for anger and emotional regulation can help you:

-We work with teens, college students, and young professionals who are ready to understand their emotional world—not just “manage it,” but work through it.
+We work with teens, college students, and adults who are ready to understand their emotional world—not just “manage it,” but work through it.

 Anger Management Therapy Isn’t About Shutting Down Emotions